ADVERTISEMENT

 What’s a WIF?

 WIF stands for Weaving Information File.
 It’s a non-proprietary file format for weaving drafts that lets you open and work with a file from someone else, even if they used different weaving software than yours to create it.
-And the best way to open WIFs is with your weaving software—while you can open a WIF with a plain text editor and read the content, it won‘t be arranged to look or work like a draft.
+And the best way to open WIFs is with weaving software—while you can open a WIF with a plain text editor and read the content, it won’t be arranged to look or work like a draft.

 When you have the WIF for a draft, you can use it to easily explore some of those options I mentioned above: make it narrower or wider, change the colors it uses, or try out a different treadling.
 In short, you can take a draft that’s almost exactly what you want to weave, and adjust it until it’s just right.

-When you’ve got your software installed (a trial version is fine, but remember that you won’t be able to save or print your work), search the library to find the projects from an issue.
+When you’ve got your software installed (a trial version is fine, but remember that you won’t be able to save or print your work), search the Handwoven library to find a WIF that appeals to you.
+Some of these are for subscribers only, but dozens are downloadable with a free account so anyone can give them a try.

 ARTICLES FOR YOU